neo4j-devtools/jet-key/README.md

 A library for enabling users to access software features.

+## Similar to a JWT, but without the

+A "JSON Enablement Token" key is the shape of a JWT and signed like a JWT, but with specific fields that are useful for software.
+A JWT is used to grant an authenticated user access to a protected resource.
+A JET is used to verify that a particular registrant has been granted access to software features.
+A JWT usually lives for hours or days.
+A JET lasts for a year or more.

 ## Why?

 The historic battles of software publishers versus pirates are mostly over, yet sometimes the internet is not a thing and people still need to manage who gets access to what.